 Although all three methods were used on the same satellite images, one can identify differences in detection of forest cover changes.
 In reality the changes identified by the different methods often have to do with drought which is grass and shrub drying out or earth movement which shows up as a clear indication of change.
 By closely reviewing the results with the colour imagery it is possible to determine which forest areas have been cut, lost to fire or other causes.
 This is why the next step in the process of checking the results needs to be done manually for the whole area.
 From the visual comparison of 2017-2018 it is clear that a lot of vegetation loss happened where economic activities/constructions were happening including road constructions.
 For the logging season of 2016 there is a lot of areas in the West and South-West that have been burned but in other areas clearly mature forests are logged.
-In comparison with the logging season of 2017-2018 there was more construction.
+In comparison with the logging season of 2017 it is visible that the logging season of 2016 has had higher volumes of logging in many areas but in 2017-2018 there was more construction.